-Parents of children with known special needs or disabilities applying to Augustine Classical Academy should make an appointment with the school to discuss their educational program.
+Parents of children with known special needs applying to Augustine Classical Academy should make an appointment with the school to discuss their educational program.

-The child should understand that his/her parents have, in a limited sense, delegated their authority to the school.
-Therefore, he/she is subject to the instruction and discipline of the faculty and staff in their prescribed roles at Augustine Classical Academy.
+The child should understand that his/her parents have, in a limited sense, delegated their authority to the school ("in loco parentis").
+Therefore, he/she is subject to the instruction of the faculty and staff in their prescribed roles at Augustine Classical Academy.

 The school may withdraw acceptance at any point during the admissions process when it becomes apparent that Augustine Classical Academy will not be a suitable environment for a particular child or family.